EC528-Fall-2023/Evolution-of-Kubernetes-/README.md

 Stretch Goals:

-- Include up to 2-3 layers of dependencies in our Neo4j database, and run our analysis tools through those as well
 - Implement a timeline UI (separate from graph database UI) to depict analysis results

 ## 6. Release Planning: